Evgeneus/Text2Intent-AI/ml/README.md

 >### prod_monitoring.ipynb
 This notebook simulates the monitoring of a model operating in a production environment, where there is no immediate ground truth data.

+We can employ the Confidence-Based Performance Estimation (CBPE) for classification tasks (say bt using NunnyML). **Based on the assumption that the classifier is calibrated**, we can compute reliable performance metrics.

+In the notebook, you can see examples of charts on how we can monitor a model's performance "online" after it is rolled out in the production environment.
+It is possible to plot metrics based on probability, like accuracy, F1, Precision, and Recall.

+When dealing with multiple models for the same task, you can create similar charts that facilitate a side-by-side comparison of their performance over time.
+This comparison can help identify critical timestamps, such as when one model encounters issues while another excels.
+Additionally, you can generate aggregated scores for a comprehensive view of model performance. 📈

 ## Experiment Takeaways
 ### I have tuned several multilingual transformer models including:
 - `xlm-align-base` from Microsoft, 280 M parameters.
 I have found this model to be a very good baseline for many tasks.